Adewale1010/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-5-number_keys.py: Python function that returns the number of keys in a dictionary 6-print_sorted_dictionary.py: Python function that prints a dictionary by ordered keys 7-update_dictionary.py: Python function that replaces or adds key/value in a dictionary
+5-number_keys.py: Python function that returns the number of keys in a dictionary 6-print_sorted_dictionary.py: Python function that prints a dictionary by ordered keys 7-update_dictionary.py: Python function that replaces or adds key/value in a dictionary 8-simple_delete.py: Python function that deletes a key in a dictionary